calimero-network/core/crates/network/README.md

 The custom stream protocol allows for tailored communication patterns specific to our application needs, complementing the standardized libp2p protocols.

+### Connectivity Protocols

+#### Relay

+- Purpose: Enables communication between peers that can't directly connect due to NAT or firewall restrictions
+- Components:
+  - Relay Server:
+    - Acts as an intermediary for peers behind NATs
+    - Forwards traffic between peers that can't directly connect
+    - Helps coordinate hole-punching attempts
+  - Relay Client:
+    - Connects to relay servers to establish indirect connections with other peers
+    - Requests relay services when direct connections are not possible

+#### DCUtR (Direct Connection Upgrade through Relay)

+- Purpose: Facilitates the establishment of direct connections between peers initially connected via a relay
+- Components:
+  - DCUtR Server:
+    - Coordinates the hole-punching process between clients
+    - Provides necessary information for clients to attempt direct connections
+  - DCUtR Client:
+    - Initiates and participates in the hole-punching process
+    - Attempts to establish direct connections with other peers using information provided by the DCUtR server

+Both Relay and DCUtR work together to improve connectivity in challenging network environments:

+1. Peers initially connect through a relay server
+2. The DCUtR protocol then attempts to establish a direct connection
+3. If successful, peers can communicate directly, reducing latency and load on the relay server

+### Meta Protocols

+#### Identify

+- Purpose: Exchange of peer metadata and supported protocols
+- Key Events:
+  - `Received`: Received identify information from a peer

+#### Ping

+- Purpose: Liveness check and latency measurements

 ## Discovery

-We combine multiple protocols in order to improve our connectivity.
+Our network employs a multi-faceted approach to peer discovery and connectivity, leveraging several protocols to ensure robust and efficient networking:

+1. **Initial Bootstrapping**:
-- At the begging we dial Calimero boot nodes (which speak Calimero KAD protocol) and we start discovering peers on local network with mDNS.
+   - Dial Calimero boot nodes using the Calimero KAD protocol
+   - Initiate local peer discovery using mDNS

+2. **Protocol Identification**:
-- During identify exchange (which occurs for every established connection) we record protocols which other peer supports.
+   - During the Identify exchange for each new connection, record the protocols supported by the peer

+3. **Connection Strategies**:
-- For discovered peers with mDNS we perform direct dial (because we want to be connected to all local peers).
+   - For peers discovered via mDNS: Perform direct dial to ensure connectivity with all local peers

-- For discovered peers with rendezvous we perform dial only if peer is not already connected (this means that it most likely already discovered and dialed due to mDNS event).
+   - For peers discovered via Rendezvous: Dial only if not already connected, avoiding redundant connections

-Beside network state by lip2p (more in `self.swarm.network_info()`) we also have our discovery state.
+4. **Discovery State Management**:
+   - Maintain a custom discovery state alongside libp2p's network state

-We keep track of multiaddrs for all connected peers and peers of interest (which are never removed from state so we can reconnect to them when needed).
+   - Track multiaddresses for all connected peers and peers of interest

-To improve connectivity, as we discover relay nodes we attempt to make a relay reservation (so other peers can hole punch us).

-To improve connectivity, as we discover rendezvous nodes we attempt to register our external addrs (relayed addrs) and we attempt to discover other peers.
-Additionally, we periodically perform discovery against all discovered rendezvous nodes.
-At the moment we use single namespace for the rendezvous (check config), but we could use contexId for namespace.
+   - Retain peer information indefinitely to facilitate future reconnections

+5. **Connectivity Enhancements**:
+   - Upon discovering relay nodes: Attempt to make relay reservations to enable hole punching
+   - Upon discovering Rendezvous nodes:
+     - Register our external addresses
+     - Initiate peer discovery
+     - Periodically perform discovery against all known Rendezvous nodes

+6. **Rendezvous Namespace**:
+   - Currently utilize a single namespace for Rendezvous operations
+   - Future consideration: Implement context-specific namespaces for more granular peer discovery

 ### Client (`NetworkClient` struct)